Across to Singapore: Plot

-In 1857, Joel Shore (Ramon Novarro), the carefree youngest son of a seafaring family, has a flirtatious friendship with Priscilla Crowninshield (Joan Crawford), and he eventually falls in love with her.
-However, unbeknownst to him, Priscilla has been betrothed to Joel's much older brother, Mark (Ernest Torrence).
+In 1857, Joel Shore, the carefree youngest son of a seafaring family, has a flirtatious friendship with Priscilla Crowninshield, and he eventually falls in love with her.
+However, unbeknownst to him, Priscilla has been betrothed to Joel's much older brother, Mark.
 The wedding is announced in church as a surprise, and Joel and Priscilla are both shocked, with Priscilla refusing to kiss Mark after the betrothal ceremony.

 Mark, a ship's captain, sails to Singapore, accompanied by Joel and their other brothers.
 Priscilla tells Joel she had no idea about the marriage and tries to kiss him, but Joel is hurt and rebuffs Priscilla's advances before he leaves.
 At the same time, Mark, mad about Priscilla spurning him, drinks heavily during the voyage and begins to see hallucinations of Priscilla.
 He senses that Priscilla loves someone else and threatens to harm whoever it is, but Joel tells him she does not love anyone but Mark.
-Mark continues to drink once they arrive in Singapore, but a conspiratorial crew led by Finch (Jim Mason) sails from Singapore without him, with Mark killed in a bar fight.
+Mark continues to drink once they arrive in Singapore, but a conspiratorial crew led by Finch sails from Singapore without him, with Mark killed in a bar fight.
 Joel is put in handcuffs for allegedly not coming to his brother's aid during the fight.

 Reaching home, Joel is freed; he finds Priscilla, and, taking her with him, he returns to Singapore for Mark, as he does not believe Mark is dead.
 They arrive in Singapore six months after having left, and find Mark a drunken mess.
 Mark sees that Priscilla does not love him, and he steps aside for his brother.